How Microcontrollers Work

 A material that has fewer valence electrons is more positive and (P-type).

-With extra electrons bouncing around, current is able to flow through the material when a potential is applied.
+With extra electrons bouncing around, the current can flow through the material when a potential is applied.
 In the diagram below, new electrons are injected from the “-” site while being attracted to the “+” site.
 The extra electrons provided by the nitrogen atoms allow the electrons to flow across the material.

 Silicon can also be doped with Boron.
 Instead of having extra electrons, it has “holes” (less than eight valence electrons).
 These holes provide a place for electrons to jump across when a voltage is applied.
 The resulting material (Silicon doped with Boron) also conducts current.

-Thus far, the materials mentioned are still conductors rather then semiconductors.
+Thus far, the materials mentioned are still conductors rather than semiconductors.
 It is only when the above materials are combined do they become semiconductors.